bbauska/JS-Design/js-design.md

     2](http://markdalgleish.com/2011/09/html5data-creating-highly-configurable-jquery-plugins-part-2/),"
     Mark Dalgleish

-## UMD: AMD And CommonJS-Compatible Modules For Plugins {#umd-amd-and-commonjs-compatible-modules-for-plugins .unnumbered}
+## UMD: AMD And CommonJS-Compatible Modules For Plugins

 > Whilst many of the plugin and widget patterns presented above are
 > acceptable for general use, they aren't without their caveats.
 Some